GalardOS/galardos-document-templates/README.md

-# DocumentTemplates
+# GalardOS document templates

-Small templates for different latex documents
+Repository that holds all the templates for official GalardOS documents.

+## document
+This template is used for long form documents such as specifications and documentation.